epfl-ada/ada-2021-project-wasps/README.md

 * 26.11 - DistilBERT finetuned to predict categories
 * 26.11 - All additional labels will be added to base dataset
 * 03.12 - Finetune DestilBert to new labels
-* 03.12 - Start writing the report
-* 17.12 - Finish report abd create github page with all analysis of group patterns
+* 17.12 - Create github page with all analysis of group patterns

 ## Organization within the team
 Folowing people have this assigments: